Trentino Volley

-Trentino Volley is a professional Italian volleyball team based in Trento, in northern Italy.
-It plays in the Italian Volleyball League without interruption since 2000.
-It has won four times the Italian Volleyball League, the Italian Cup, the Italian Super Cup, three consecutive times the CEV Champions League and a record four consecutive times the FIVB Men's Club World Volleyball Championship.
-In the 2010–11 season it won national, continental and world championship.
-It was the first team in volleyball history to have done that.
+Trentino Volley is a professional Italian volleyball team based in Trento.
+It has played in the Italian Volleyball League since 2000.
+They have 5 titles in the FIVB Men's Club World Volleyball Championship, tied with Brazil's Sada Cruzeiro as the most successful men's teams in volleyball history.
+The team has five wins in the Italian Volleyball League, three in the Italian Cup, three in the Italian Super Cup and three consecutive wins in the CEV Champions League.
+In the 2010–11 season, the team made history by being the first to win the national, continental and world championship.

 Trentino Volley is a Joint stock company, and its president is Diego Mosna.
 The company has a budget of 4,500,000 euros and about 225 employees.
 The actions of the company was awarded at continental level with the acknowledgment Testimonial of the Year at the Sport Business Ambitions Awards 2010 and the awarding of the 2010–11 Champions League Final Four, held at PalaOnda, Bolzano.